sitedata/checklyhq.com/site/content/blog/from-beta-to-ga.md

 ## 1. Taking payments with Stripe

 Once you ask for money, it becomes real.
+If you have no way to get money, it never becomes real.
+No brainer, but this is where it starts.
+And "yes", you can ask money for a product in beta.
+I did and people paid.

-I added a pricing page and a way to pay some months before I actively started steering users towards the paid plans.
+I actually added a pricing page and a way to pay some months before I actively started steering users towards the paid plans.
 Stripe get's good press for its developer friendliness but integration was more of a hassle than I expected.

 1. Discounts can only be applied **AFTER** a person has signed up for a subscription.
 That's pretty weird from the customer perspective.
 Also, their widgets have no input box for coupons.